Aterciopelados: Amnesty International

 Aterciopelados collaborated with Amnesty International and Link TV for a human rights project featuring a new version of "Cancion Protesta", from their 2006 album, Oye, to commemorate the 60th anniversary of the Universal Declaration of Human Rights.
 The song was re-written to address issues of human rights, under the title "The Price of Silence".
 The United Nations granted unprecedented access to the United Nations General Assembly for the filming of the video.
 Other artists involved included Stephen Marley (Jamaica), Gilberto Gil (Brazil), Angélique Kidjo (Benin), Yerba Buena (PanLatin), Julieta Venegas (Mexico), Emmanuel Jal (Sudan), Hugh Masekela (South Africa) and Rachid Taha (France/Algeria).

 Destierro y Reparación

 In Colombia, Aterciopelados is involved with the Destierro y Reparacion (Displacement and Reparations) project, which addresses the issue of displacement of native peoples.
-Promoted by the Museum of Antioquía, the project aims to raise popular awareness of the dimensions and implications of forced displacement, as a phenomenon weakening social stability.
+Promoted by the Museum of Antioquia, the project aims to raise popular awareness of the dimensions and implications of forced displacement, as a phenomenon weakening social stability.
 Additionally, the project aims to identify possible methods and forms of reparation that would ensure the application of fundamental rights and protect the culture of the affected communities.
 The project features discussions, workshops, exhibits and concerts and includes the participation of more than 20 institutions.
 Aterciopelados contributed the song "Errante Diamante" (Wandering Diamond) in support of the project.